Frequently Asked Questions:

 Q: How do I get on your wait list?

 A: As of February 2020, you are able to join our waitlist by following this link and submitting the wait list fee of $115 per child.
 Wait list fees are not-refundable and non-transferable to other children.
 If you are using DSHS, CCAP, or other subsidy to pay for child care, your wait list fee can be waived, but you may need to email our Enrollment Coordinator to assist you.
 You can find more information under the Enrollment and Wait List tab.

 Q: How long is your wait list?

 A: The lengths of our wait lists vary according to the room.
-We usually have predictable spaces available on a regular basis, when currently enrolled children graduate or move up into the next program.
+We have spaces become available on a regular basis, when currently enrolled children graduate or move up into the next program.
 Most spaces become available between June and September of each year.

-We recommend that you tour as far in advance as you require care as is possible (18 months before you need care to start is ideal).
+We recommend that you join our wait list as far in advance as you require care as is possible (12-18 months before you need care to start is ideal).
 It is a good idea to plan for infant care as soon as you know you are having a child.

 Q: How will I know if a space becomes available?

 A: We will contact you as soon as a space that suits your needs becomes available; usually about a month in advance of the date you would like care to begin.

 A: The City of Seattle helps low and moderate income working families pay for child care for children ages one month to 13 years.
 Interlake is among the 135 licensed child care centers and homes which contract with the City to provide high-quality and affordable child care.
 We are also able to accept families using DSHS, CCAP, and CCFA.